Best Supplements for Fertility: Evidence-Based Guide for Men and Women

 What is the most important supplement for fertility?

 CoQ10 has the strongest evidence base for improving both egg quality in women and sperm parameters in men.
-It directly supports mitochondrial energy production, which is foundational to healthy reproductive cells.
-That said, no single supplement replaces a complete approach — deficiencies in Vitamin D, magnesium, or zinc can also significantly impair fertility outcomes.
+A meta-analysis of 5 RCTs found it significantly increases clinical pregnancy rates in women undergoing assisted reproduction.
+That said, no single supplement replaces a complete approach — deficiencies in Vitamin D, folate, magnesium, or zinc can also significantly impair fertility outcomes.

 How long do fertility supplements take to work?